 When someone goes to prison, the whole community is affected.
 Community struggles do not stop when loved ones come home.
 Once released, people will face difficulties accessing the support they need to move forward and make new lives.
 At our Reentry Center, we work to engage and empower all individuals returning home from prison.

 Our staff coordinates skills-building and educational programs focused around continuing education, digital literacy, skills building as well as art and creative expression.
-Our drop in center is a hub for reentry support – come and visit us in our drop in!
+Our drop in center is a hub for reentry support – come and visit us!

 Computer Lab and Drop in Hours